TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 	$jdoe-machine:front-proxy jdoe$ echo "ROOT_DIR=$(pwd)" > .env && env $(cat .env | xargs) ./setupEnvoyFrontProxy.sh -f kafka/docker-compose-kafka.yml -n kafka-mashling-app -p ./gateway/sample/kafka

-If the user provides name and path inputs then the script will check if a binary with the given name exists in the <path>/bin folder.
+If the user provides name and path inputs, then the script will check if a binary with the given name exists in the <path>/bin folder.
 If one does not exist, the script will terminate.

 Using this script, you can deploy an existing mashling app into the Envoy front-proxy.